fietec/alarm/README.md

 ```
 will result in the alarm going off at *09:00*.

-If the `--silent` flag is not set, the default Apple ringtone will play at the specified alarm time.
+If the `--silent` flag is not set, the default Apple ring tone will play at the specified alarm time.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.